Employment law- gross misconduct

 The fact that an employer’s policy lists an act as gross misconduct (which you may be guilty of) does not mean that a tribunal will automatically make a finding on this basis.
 See below for how a tribunal will determine the matter.

-In many cases, an employer will suspend an employee on full pay, pending an investigation on the misconduct they believe has taken place.
-A suspension should only be for as long as necessary for the investigation to be completed, and an employer should only follow this course of action where there is prima facie evidence of the alleged misconduct- and there are perceived risks to the business.
-The suspension may otherwise be considered as “a breach of the duty of trust and confidence” by an employee, giving rise to the possibility of making a claim for constructive dismissal.
+If you are facing an allegation of gross misconduct, you may well face a suspension on full pay, pending an investigation.
+If this does happen, the suspension should only be for as long as necessary for the investigation to be completed. in addition, your employer should only follow this course of action where there is prima facie evidence of the alleged misconduct, with perceived risks to the business.
+If the suspension is unreasonably too long, it may affect your credibility in going back to work- whatever the outcome of the investigation.
+Such a breach of trust and confidence on your employer’s part could give rise to the possibility of you making a claim for constructive dismissal.

 How will an employment tribunal decide if gross misconduct was a fair reason for your dismissal?

-A tribunal will consider a number of factors, including;
+A tribunal will consider a number of factors when considering if the dismissal was fair, including;

 - Whether your employer had a genuine belief in your guilt?